-Since CATTS started online therapy, we had a few frequently asked questions about the process of online therapy and what to expect.
+Since CATTS started online therapy, we had a few frequently asked questions about the process of Online Speech Therapy and what to expect.

 We’re going to answer some of the questions here.